ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ## Tryms matrix (Tryms shitty matrix library)
-Custom matrix library made specifically for usage of matrices in CUDA kernels, as I did not find another satisfactory third-party solution for this.
-Hopefully, Eigen will have better CUDA support in the future, which is unfortunately very limited today. **NOTE:** This library should be used with care, as it is only tested for a subset of all "typical matrix functionality", i.e. only the operations currently used in the PSB-MPC GPU run code.
+<p>Custom matrix library made specifically for usage of matrices in CUDA kernels, as I did not find another satisfactory third-party solution for this.
+Hopefully, Eigen will have better CUDA support in the future, which is unfortunately very limited today. **NOTE:** This library should be used with care, as it is only tested for a subset of all "typical matrix functionality", i.e. only the operations currently used in the PSB-MPC GPU run code. <br>

-The library implements three matrix type containers:
+The library implements three matrix type containers: <br>
 - Static Matrix: Fixed sized matrices
 - Pseudo Dynamic Matrix (PDMatrix): (Fixed size) Matrix used to store larger amounts of data, with a compile-time known max number of rows and columns.
 However, the effective size used during run-time can vary.
 - Dynamic Matrix: Matrix container for data with  varying size **Not used nor maintained**

 Only the fixed size matrices are used currently, because dynamic memory allocation on the gpu is costly, slow and should therefore in general not be done.
-Thus, the "dynamic_matrix.cuh" file is **NOT USED**.
+Thus, the *dynamic_matrix.cuh* file is **NOT USED**. </p>

 ## References